History of the Jews in Königsberg: Interbellum and World War II

 Due to anti-Semitism and persecution in the 1920s and 1930s, Königsberg's Jewish population was in decline by the time of the Nazi Party took control through the Machtergreifung in 1933.
 In that year there were only 3,500 Jews living in the city.
 Anti-Jewish legislation in prewar Nazi Germany, enforced by Erich Koch, restricted business and led many Königsberg Jews to emigrate, mostly to the United States and Great Britain.
 Michael Wieck wrote of the discrimination he suffered from the Hitler Youth.
 At the opening of the 1935 Ostmesse, Hjalmar Schacht criticized the persecution to no avail.
 Persecution led the Jewish community to create a separate Jewish school for 82 students in April 1935; it grew to encompass 180 students in 6 classes with 4 teachers by October 1935.
 In February 1938 the propaganda paper Der Student der Ostmark published the names of 201 Jewish business, 38 doctors, and 22 lawyers remaining in the city, which was used by the Sturmabteilung during the Night of Broken Glass in November 1938.
 The New Synagogue was burned down, the Orthodox Adass Jisroel synagogue and two cemeteries were vandalized; the Jewish school was attacked, as was the Orthodox synagogue.
 However, both reopened afterwards.
 (As late as mid-1941, Michael Wieck became Bar Mitzva at the synagogue.)

 There were only 1,585 Jews in the city in May 1939, after which emigration was prohibited.
 Prominent Königsberg Jews who committed suicide during World War II were the esteemed councilor Paul Stettiner, consul Felix Japha and his wife, and the doctor Lotte Gottschalk.
 Her uncle, politician Alfred Gottschalk, starved to death in 1942.
 The leader of the Jewish community, Hugo Falkenheim, was smuggled to safety.

 Many of the Jewish residents who remained in 1942 were transported to Nazi concentration camps.
 These camps included Theresienstadt in occupied Czechoslovakia, Kaiserwald in occupied Latvia, and camps in Minsk in occupied Byelorussian Soviet Socialist Republic.
-The lawyer Max Lichtenstein was murdered at Theresienstadt, while the councilor Marta Harpf was murdered at Auschwitz.
+The lawyer Max Lichtenstein was murdered at Theresienstadt, while the councilor Martha Harpf was murdered at Auschwitz.
 In addition, a subcamp of the Stutthof concentration camp was operated in the city in 1944–1945, in which around 500 Jews were enslaved as forced labour.
 Only a small number of Königsberg's Jews survived The Holocaust and World War II; the number of victims is unknown.
 Many remaining German Jews left Königsberg, then Kaliningrad, in April 1948.

 Today, a community of approximately 2000 Jews remains in the region, with the New Synagogue having been rebuilt in 2018 in the same location, and as an exact replica of the building destroyed in 1938.